 Q: I saw some information about you on another site, something about awards?
 Can you elaborate?

 A: Sure, I don’t like to brag, but I once dominated Bulgarian Interpretive Clog Dancing for a couple of days back in the heady days of 1997, and who could forget my third runner-up award for the 2nd-grade spelling bee in Ms. Farley’s class.
 (I have the certificate matted and framed above my desk!)
 One of my awards that is very dear to me is my award for Best Office Tag Team!
-I earned this one for forming a cohesive group at the office, that no matter what project the Director would throw at us, we were able to circumvent and direct blame elsewhere.
+I earned this one for forming a cohesive group at the office, where no matter what project the Director would throw at us, we were able to circumvent and direct blame elsewhere.

 Q: Do you think you’re funny?